adityamenon/resume/README.md

     * PHP {Laravel 3, 4, Drupal 6, 7, CodeIgniter}
     * Server tech {EC2, AWS Lambda, Debian based distros, Apache, Nginx, Docker}
     * ... and many others.
-* Chief learning interests are in Data Science and applied analytics.
-* Also interested in constantly expanding my knowledge of Software and Systems Architecture.
 * Find the greatest work satisfaction from working closely with Business Stakeholders and delivering end-to-end solutions.

 ### EXPERIENCE